tueimage/8dm50-machine-learning/README.md

 ## Python quiz

-In the first week of the course you have to complete a Python self-assessment quiz in Canvas. **Completing the quiz is mandatory**, however, the quiz will not be graded. **If you fail to complete the quiz before the deadline, you will not get a grade for the course.**
+In the first week of the course you have to complete a Python self-assessment quiz in Canvas. **.IMPORTANT: Completing the quiz is mandatory**, however, the quiz will not be graded. **If you fail to complete the quiz before the deadline, you will not get a grade for the course.**

-If you lack prior knowledge of the Python programming language, you can use the material in the [Essential Skills](https://github.com/tueimage/essential-skills/blob/master/python-essentials.md) module.
+If you lack prior knowledge of the Python programming language, you can use the material in the 'Python essentials' and 'Numerical and scientific computing in Python' modules available [here](https://github.com/tueimage/essential-skills/).

 ## Assignments and Lectures